QuBenhao/LeetCode/problems/problems_1771/problem.md

 # 1771.
-Maximize Palindrome Length From Subsequences
+Maximize Palindrome Length From Subsequences [Rating: 2182.05]

 You are given two strings, `word1` and `word2`.
 You want to construct a string in the following manner: